A New Wave of Conservation Storytelling

 Context

-Yet this extraordinary natural heritage faces serious threats: unsustainable fishing methods, accelerating coastal development, and insufficient locally‑led governance.
-FFI’s programme in Honduras has been working since 2011 with coastal communities and several protected areas to strengthen marine management, empower women and youth, and embed traditional knowledge in sustainable practices.
+Yet this extraordinary natural heritage faces serious threats: unsustainable fishing methods, accelerating coastal development, and insufficient locally-led governance.
+Fauna & Flora’s Honduras programme has been active since 2011, supporting seven Honduran NGO partners.
+Each partner organization works closely with coastal communities and three marine protected areas to strengthen marine management, empower women and youth, and embed traditional knowledge in sustainable practices.

-The photography assignment sought to elevate those people at the heart of conservation, placing them centre‑stage in a global conversation ahead of the UN Ocean Conference and donor‑driven fundraising efforts.
+The photography assignment sought to elevate those people at the heart of conservation.

 1266_Honduras_F&F_Fairpicture857